In the News

 Green Energy Times – May 8, 2013

 Our electric tractor, solar panels, and bean dryer are featured in the sustainability section of the April Green Energy Times.
-Click the link to see the entire issue.
 The title above will show you just the article about Cedar Circle Farm written by Mike Feiner.

 Vermont Public Radio – April 30, 2013

 Edible Green Mountains – November 22, 2012

 We are so proud that Edible Green Mountains refers to Cedar Circle Farm as a community-supported example of sustainability in their 2012 Late Fall Holiday Issue.
 The article, “Sowing the Seeds of Knowledge at Cedar Circle Farm and Education Center” features our farm kitchen and educational programs.
 Tacked on to the end of the article is a second piece, a flattering personal account of a Cedar Circle Farm Fall CSA member experience.